Participatory surveillance: Empowerment

 One argument towards social media based participatory surveillance is participatory surveillance within social digital media schemas work to emphasize the power that comes from monitoring what is surveilled of themselves in the context of others rather than being constituted as an invasion of privacy, or disempowerment.
 Within the visual discourse of reality television, the artistic narrative associated with presenting lives, creates a fake reality in which people can contextualize, therefore keeping the reality of some aspects of an individual or collectives' lives still privatized.
 This thinking can be transposed to other socially constructed media technologies.
 In contrast, ambient awareness is associated with cell phones since they are rarely turned off.
 This poses a greater security risk.
 Surveillance webcams focus on the aspects of what real users want to show to the digital audience.
 It is privatized in the respect that users control what they allow others to see causing them to feel liberated.

 Infodemiology

-An emerging term within social media based participatory surveillance, infodemiology refers to the use of digital based applications or surveys, to better track disease patterns.
+Within the role of participatory surveillance in public health, infodemiology is a term used to describe the use of digital applications, online search behavior, and participatory reporting systems to track disease patterns and health-related information.
 Information people search for related to health as well as what the public says on digital-based platforms makes up the fabric of this field of study.
 Coming about in 2002, infodemiology measures common social media platforms, disease and illness related websites, search engine information, and any other online user-related health data.
 Crowdsourcing based health-related sites have also been gaining traction in infodemiology.
 Some include Flu Near You, Influenza.net, Guardians of Health, AfyaData, FluTracking, Vigilant-e, and Saúde na Copa.
 These sites usually gather information through mapping similar symptoms of users.
 Some sites, such as InfluenzaNet, provide incentives for users to continue tracking their symptoms or encourage their friends to start tracking theirs.